Priyadarshan2000/Pikachu-Draw-Using-Python/README.md

 # Pikachu Drawing Using Python
-This is a Pikachu Drawing Using Python.In this project, we created a Popular character of Pokemon Pikachu using the Turtle module.In this Project develops using turtle module.
+This is a Pikachu Drawing Using Python.In this project, we created a Popular character of Pokemon Pikachu using the Turtle module.In this Project Developed using the turtle module.

 ## Setup instructions
 There are two ways to run it on your Linux,MAC or Windows